Asymptotic analysis for the generalized Langevin equation with singular potentials: Assumptions and main results

 \textup{(iii)} If $\gamma=0$, then $\lambda=1 $.

 \end{assumption}

-\begin{remark} The first two conditions (i) and (ii) in Assumption \ref{cond:U} are quite nominal and can be found in many previous literature for the Langevin dynamics \cite{glatt2020generalized, mattingly2002ergodicity,nguyen2018small}.
+\begin{remark} The first two conditions (i) and (ii) in Assumption \ref{cond:U} are quite popular and can be found in many previous literature for the Langevin dynamics \cite{glatt2020generalized, mattingly2002ergodicity,nguyen2018small}.
+In particular, $U(x)$ essentially behaves like $|x|^{\lambda+1}$ at infinity.
 On the other hand, for the generalized Langevin counterpart, in the absence of the viscous drag, i.e., $\gamma=0$ in $v-$equation in \eqref{eqn:GLE:N-particle}, we have to impose condition (iii) \cite{ottobre2011asymptotic} requiring $U$ be essentially a quadratic potential.
 We note however that this condition is unnecessary for the well-posedness.
 Rather, it is to guarantee the existence of suitable Lyapunov functions, so as to ensure geometric ergodicity of \eqref{eqn:GLE:N-particle}.
 See the proofs of Lemma \ref{lem:Lyapunov:V_2} and Lemma \ref{lem:Lyapunov:V_N^2} for a further discussion of this point. \end{remark}

 Concerning the singular potential $G$, we will make the following condition \cite{bolley2018dynamics,herzog2017ergodicity, lu2019geometric}.